-rectuce the risk of breaking the glass, avoid striking the
+To reduce the risk of breaking the glass, avoid striking the glass or samming the doors.

-When you are not using the door handle, store it in the holder behind no jight front leg of the stove.
+When you are not using the door handle, store it in the holder behind be right front leg of the stove.

 Figure 36 - To open the front doors, turn the handle clockwise.